 (f) to order that an electronic version of the transcript of proceedings in a primary court be used instead of a printed transcript (or parts of it) in the appeal book;

-(g) to order which party or parties are to prepare the appeal book.
+(g) to order a party or parties, or direct the Court of Appeal Office, to prepare the appeal book.

 (4) If a registrar settles the appeal book indexes in the absence of a party the registrar must give the party a copy of them.